Ozone Park: Development

 With this increase in population came the need for schools and sources of entertainment.
 In response to this demand came the construction of John Adams High School in 1930.
 This school was built just as the construction boom slowed down and right before the Great Depression.
 The 1,800-seat Cross-Bay Movie Theatre opened in December 1924, and a 2,000-seat theater at 102nd Street and Liberty Avenue was also built during this time.

 One area of Ozone Park is known as "The Hole", and includes the area bounded by 75th (Ruby) Street, South Conduit Avenue, 78th Street and Linden Boulevard.
 It is named as such because the houses in this area were built below grade, with a ground level that is 30 ft lower than the surrounding area.
-The area is run-down, and suffers from frequent flooding.
+The area is economically distressed, and suffers from frequent flooding.
 In the 1930s, the city of New York decided to install sewers and sewer lines in Ozone Park to stop the flooding that had become a major problem.
 In order to install the sewers, the houses had to be raised almost an entire floor.
 Owners were given a stipend to raise their homes but some chose not to do so.
 The first floor in some of the non-raised homes subsequently became basements.
 In 2004, the New York City Department of Environmental Protection made plans to connect the neighborhood to the city's sewer system to combat the flooding by raising the land.